ansible/awx/docs/rbac.md

 `role_name` is the display name of the role.
 This is useful when generating reports or looking the results of queries.

-`permissions` is a dictionary of set permissions that a user with this role will gain to your `Resource`.
-A permission defaults to `False` if not explicitly provided.
+`permissions` can be used when the model that contains the `ImplicitRoleField` utilizs the `ResourceMixin`.
+When present, a `RolePermission` entry will be automatically created to grant the specified permissions on the resource to the role defined by the `ImplicitRoleField`.

+This field should be specified as a dictionary of permissions you wish to automatically grant.
 Below is a list of available permissions.
 The special permission `all` is a shortcut for generating a dict with all of the explicit permissions listed below set to `True`.
+Note that permissions default to `False` if not explicitly provided.

 ```python
     # Available Permissions